 Don’t get me wrong, bringing a baby into this world is one of the most beautiful things a woman can do, but it’s also very messy and can sometimes be scary.
 (Have you seen how big that epidural needle is?
 Do me a favor: don’t Google it until after you have baby.
 Just trust me on this.)
-Motherhood is exactly the same — beautiful, messy, and scary.
-All at once.
+Motherhood is the same — beautiful, messy, and scary all at once.
 But oh, so worth it.

 2. Speaking of scary, the first night home from the hospital (with your very first baby) will probably be the scariest night of your life.

-Additional helpful hints: most babies don’t like sleeping in a crib until the three or four month mark.
+Additional helpful hints: most babies don’t like sleeping in a crib until the three or four-month mark.
 And calling the pediatrician’s After Hours hotline over and over because the baby won’t stop crying is ill-advised.
-They will probably move your appointment to bright and early the next morning, and may even ask you to stop calling.
+They will probably move your appointment to bright and early the following day and may even ask you to stop calling.
 Guilty.

 3. I never knew I could love a tiny, crying, puking, pooping human so much.

 Like I said, I had no clue what I was getting myself into — sleep deprivation is a nasty form of torture.
-Literally, it is a widely used interrogation tactic — usually reserved for terrorists and enemies of the state.
+It is a widely used interrogation tactic — usually reserved for terrorists and enemies of the state.
 And new moms and dads, of course.

-4. You will more than likely cry over every little thing those first few weeks postpartum.
-You will also probably cry over every milestone moving forward.
+4. You will cry over every little thing those first few weeks postpartum and probably every milestone moving forward.

-Basically you are going to cry for the next eighteen years.
-Also, you might forget a lot of things.
-Like your shoes, your car keys, and even to change out of your pajamas before leaving the house to run errands.
+You are going to cry for the next eighteen years, and you might also forget many things—shoes, car keys, and changing out of your pajamas before leaving the house to run errands.
 Pregnancy brain is real, my friends.
 And it never goes away.
 (From what I can tell.)